AlwaysEconomist/Global-Electronics-Retailer-Dashboard-using-Power-BI/README.md

 - Focus inventory and marketing on high-growth regions, especially the eastern U.S. states.
 - Prioritize stock allocation for retailers like Foot Locker and Sports Direct due to their strong performance.
 - Capitalize on the 18% average price increase by introducing premium sports gear or bundles.
-- Optimize sales channels (outlet, in-store, online) based on their equal contribution to total sales.
-- Invest in top-performing categories like Women's Athletic Footwear to sustain growth and profitability.